HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 |20230531|2023-05-31|
 |202305312205-0500|2023-05-31T22:05-05:00|

+Note that in C-CDA timezone offset is a SHOULD, while in FHIR, time zone offset is required when more specific than the day.
+There may be instances where a CDA date-time value omits a time zone offset and other data from the document may be necessary to populate FHIR date-time requirements.

 #### CDA Coding ↔ FHIR CodeableConcept

 The structure for coding in CDA and FHIR are fundamentally different.
 CDA  employs a mechanism (xsi:type [CD](http://hl7.org/cda/stds/core/draft1/StructureDefinition-CD.html) or [CE](http://hl7.org/cda/stds/core/draft1/StructureDefinition-CE.html)) where the code is included in the element and then originalText and translations elements may be provided as child elements.
 In FHIR, [CodeableConcept](http://hl7.org/fhir/datatypes.html#codeableconcept) places all codes in a coding list with a separate element for the text representation.